rubyreferences/rubyref/language/literals.md

 (1..2)  # includes its ending value
 (1...2) # excludes its ending value
-(1..)   # endless range, representing infinite sequence from 1 to Infinity
+(1..)   # endless range, representing infinite sequence from 1 to Infinity (..1)   # beginless range, representing infinite sequence from -Infinity to 1
 ```

 You may create a range of any object.
 See the